2. Register your project

 A group can span no more than five consecutive planting seasons and be constituted of:

-• up to 15 'standard' projects; and
+• up to 15 standard projects; and

-• up to 50 hectares (net) area in 'small' projects.
+• up to 50 hectares (net) area in small projects using the streamlined process

 There is no geographic restriction within a group.

-A group requires a Group Manager and a Group Agreement.
-See Section 2.1
+A group requires a group manager and a group agreement, see section 2.1

 • Project name and description

-• Project implementation date (=date work begins onsite), start date (=end of planting) and end date (up to 100 years after start date)
+• Project implementation date (date work begins onsite), start date (end of planting) and end date (up to 100 years after start date)

 • Management regime